-This is a basically a feed where community members post their
+This is basically a feed where community members post their

 Pretty much everyone in the Rails community has heard of this podcast.
 I tend to store these up on my iPod and listen to 4 or 5 at once when I have a long commute that day.

 The best single resource for discovering practical examples of Ruby on Rails.
-Ryan Bates produces high quality screencasts every week and this is the first place I go when I need to find an example of a specific feature in Rails.
+Ryan Bates produces quality screencasts every week.
+This is the first place I go when I need to find an example of a specific feature in Rails.